aryamansuri/aryamansuri/README.md

 ### Hello👋,  my name is Aryaman Suri.
 I am a student at the University of Toronto.
 I'm a data engineer skilled in data pipelining with a keen interest in data science and AI.
+I'm looking to collaborate on interesting data engineering projects.
 <!--
 **aryamansuri/aryamansuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.